thibault-jouan/uh-wm/README.md

 ].freeze

-modifier :mod1                # This key will be added to the modifier mask for
+modifier :mod1                # This key is added to the modifier mask for *all*
-                              # *all* key bindings.
+                              # key bindings.
 key(:p)     { execute DMENU } # Execute given command in a shell when mod1+shift
                               # is pressed.
 key(:Q)     { quit }          # Quit when mod1+shift+q is pressed (a capitalized